-I am working on publishing books by regional authors & students from McCormick County Schools.
+I have been working on publishing books by regional authors & students from McCormick County Schools.

-I am proud to announce the first book co-authored by
+I am proud to announce the first book published book, co-authored by

 Jordyn E. Hilluf

 Jordyn E. Hilluf lives in Plum Branch, SC.
-He is 10-years-old and is 4th grade at McCormick Elementary School.
-He volunteers at SC Wild's Heritage Center.
+He is 11-years-old and is 58h grade.
+He volunteered at SC Wild's Heritage Center.

 Jordyn is Ethiopian American and has never been to Ethiopia, Africa.
 I have not visited either so we both took virtual jorney's to learn about his diverse, rich cultural heritage!